CGWebDev2003/toast-cg/README.md

 # Toast Class Documentation

-The `Toast` class allows you to create Neptune-style toasts with configurable options such as icon, message text, style, position, and visibility time.
+The `Toast` class facilitates the creation of customizable toast messages.
+These toasts can be easily integrated into web applications for displaying brief notifications.
+The documentation outlines the class structure, constructor parameters, usage examples, and key features.

 ## Class: Toast

 ### Description

-Create a new Neptune Toast with customizable configurations.
+Create a new toast with configurable options such as icon, message text, style, position, and visibility time.

 ### Constructor